“If you’re an American expat living abroad, you still need to file your US Tax returns.”

 Taxes for expat, on the other hand, has hundreds of positive five-star reviews on trust pilot and shopper approved (two well-respected consumer review sites).
 If it weren’t for those reviews, I might not have actually used Taxes for expats.

-Last but not least, if you care what the BBB (Better Business Bureau) has to say, they gave TFX an “A” rating.
+If you care what the BBB (Better Business Bureau) has to say, they gave TFX an “A” rating.

-Lastly, I liked the fact that every tax return prepared at TFX is checked by a second set of eyes (a quality control check by a CPA or EA (enrolled agent) along with a senior supervisor who double-checks their work.
+I liked the fact that every tax return prepared at TFX is checked by a second set of eyes (a quality control check by a CPA or EA (enrolled agent) along with a senior supervisor who double-checks their work.

 Enrolled agent (or EA) is a tax advisor who is a federally authorized tax practitioner empowered by the U.S. Department of the Treasury.
 Enrolled agents represent taxpayers before the Internal Revenue Service (IRS) for tax issues including audits, collections and appeals.(source)